 All invoices must be submitted using THDA's Electronic File Transfer (EFT) Server.
 One Direct Assistance Invoice can be submitted weekly.
 One Administrative and Direct Program Support Invoice can be submitted no more than once a month.
-If an additional Administrative and Direct Program Support invoice should need to be submitted, the subgrantee will need to send a letter of request explaining the reason for an exception prior to submission.
+If an additional Administrative and Direct Program Support invoice should need to be submitted, the subgrantee will need to send a letter of request explaining the reason for an exception prior to submission. .

 - a.
 The frequent submission of direct assistance invoices ensures cash flow. - b.
 Submit only completed invoices in a timely manner to THDA's EFT Server.
 All invoices submitted incomplete will be deleted and a new complete invoice will be requested. - c.
 Each invoice must be one PDF document. - d.
 The EFT server will delete the file after 7 days.
 THDA staff will notify the agency that the documentation has been received.
-If no notification is received by the subgrantee by 6 days after submission, please contact THDA staff. - e.
-Name the files according to the following example: AgencyMonthYear.
+If no notification is received by the subgrantee 4 days after submission, please contact THDA staff. - e.
+Name the files according to the following: Agency's name, Month of costs, Funding Year.
+BCCAA.December.2021